 Colorado Unemployment Resources

-If your unemployment insurance coverage was denied for reasons you disagree with, you have the right to submit an unemployment denial appeal.
+If your unemployment insurance coverage was denied for reasons you disagree with, you have the right to consider an unemployment denial appeal.
 During the appeal process, both the applicant and the applicant’s former employer will have the opportunity to present their case against the unemployment claim outcome.